SWA-project/sw-architecture/README.md

 # Running the services

-## Bank & Credit services
+## Bank services

+Go to `/bank-service` and start up the mysql database container first by running `docker-compose -f mysql-db.yml up`.

+When the database is up and running, run `./gradlew bootRun` or `./gradlew clean bootRun` if necessary.

+## Credit service

-Go to the root of chosen service f.ex `/bank-service` and run `./gradlew bootRun` or `./gradlew clean bootRun` if necessary.
+Go to `/credit-service` and run `./gradlew bootRun` or `./gradlew clean bootRun` if necessary.

 ### Endpoints